Copperfield Primary Academy Admission Arrangements for 2020/2021

-Copperfield Primary Academy is a primary academy in Gravesend in Kent and is part of REAch2 Academy Trust.
+Copperfield Academy is a primary academy in Northfleet in Kent and is part of the REAch2 Academy Trust.
 This admissions policy was finalised following public consultation on a Trust-wide approach to admissions.
 Our aim is to ensure all our academies have simple, consistent admissions arrangements that focus on serving the local community, reflect our vision and values and are as easy as possible for parents/carers of potential pupils to understand.
-More information about REAch2 is available on our website: www.reach2.org.
+More information about REAch2 is available on our website: www.reach2.org

 Admission number and process

 The school has an admission number of 60 for entry in Reception.
 The school will accordingly admit this number of pupils if there are sufficient applications.
 Where fewer applications than this are received, the Academy Trust will offer places at the school to all those who have applied.
 Applications in the ‘normal round’ (that is the main cycle of applications for Reception places from the beginning of the school year) are administered on behalf of the Academy Trust by Kent Local Authority as part of the local coordinated scheme.